Disputed Western Sahara becomes kitesurfing hotspot

 In the heart of disputed Western Sahara, a former garrison town has become an unlikely tourist magnet after kitesurfers discovered the windswept desert coast was perfect for their sport.

-In Dakhla, an Atlantic seaport town punctuated with military buildings in Morocco-administered Western Sahara, swarms of kitesurfers now sail in the lagoon daily.
+In Dakhla, an Atlantic seaport town punctuated with military buildings in Morocco-administered Western Sahara, swarms of kitesurfers now sail in the lagoon daily.y

 "Here there is nothing other than sun, wind and waves.
 We turned the adversity of the elements to our advantage: that's the very principle of kitesurfing," said Rachid Roussafi.